February 20

 Lay on back and relax,” the man in the relationship says, “No need to go nowhere fast, let’s enjoy right here where we at.
 Who knows where this road is supposed to lead?
 We got nothing but time.
 If it’s meant to be, it’ll be.
 So won’t you ride with me, see where this thing goes."
 The reason why they need some time to see where the thing goes is given by the lady in the relationship: "I don’t mean to be so uptight, but my heart’s been hurt a couple times by a couple guys that didn’t treat me right.
 I’m tired of the fake love."

 When something is important, we often try to pinpoint the time, as if to say, it is necessary that we remember when this happened because it is something that is of value.
-Such seems to be the evangelist Luke’s reasoning behind his dramatic beginning of John the Baptist’s and Jesus’ public ministry.
+Such seems to be the evangelist Luke’s reasoning behind his dramatic beginning of John the Baptist’s and Jesus’s public ministry.
 It is almost like a solemn proclamation that begins with "Hear ye, hear ye."
-Actually this Gospel passage still does not contain enough information to pinpoint when Jesus’ public ministry began, and there are some questions about some of the people he mentioned, but his introduction says that in Luke the evangelist’s opinion, the redemption of humankind is of great value and it deserves a solemn introduction.
+Actually this Gospel passage still does not contain enough information to pinpoint when Jesus’s public ministry began, and there are some questions about some of the people he mentioned, but his introduction says that in Luke the evangelist’s opinion, the redemption of humankind is of great value and it deserves a solemn introduction.

 The proper understanding of time is one of the most important concepts that can be learned as we grow.
 Allowing ourselves time to develop important things as we mature is a must.
 Bebe Rexha and Florida Georgia Line's song "Meant To Be" is an illustration of that thought.
 They sing of a woman who wants real love and not "fake love."
 The way to accomplish it, as they say, is time.
 The man in the relationship encourages the lady who totally agrees with her by saying that they have "nothing but time."